vladimir-kotikov/cordova-plugin-ms-intune-mam/README.md

 Before you install and use Microsoft Intune App SDK Cordova Plugin you **must**:
 * Review the [Intune App SDK Cordova Plugin License Terms ] (https://github.com/msintuneappsdk/cordova-plugin-ms-intune-mam/blob/master/Intune_App_SDK_Cordova_plugin_RTM_license.pdf)
 * Print and retain a copy of the license terms for your records.
-By downloading and using Intune App SDK for Android you agree to such license terms.
+By downloading and using Intune App SDK Cordova plugin you agree to such license terms.
 If you do not accept them, do not use the software.